dober-man/xc-re-vk8s/2-workloads.md

 <img width="1135" alt="image" src="https://github.com/user-attachments/assets/e005c4c5-a6b8-47ee-9094-96cedbcce930">

 Click back on the "Service Graph" tab but this time **double-click** on the icon for the service.
+This is a view of all the RE sites defined in the virtual site that is hosting this vK8s app.

 <img width="790" alt="image" src="https://github.com/user-attachments/assets/d225690c-c86e-4997-8441-bf30c7331e2a">